outHEAR New Music Week

 director of the music festival Mousikotropo, of the Municipal Conservatory of Larissa (Greece).
 He teaches piano at the Municipal Conservatory of Larisa.
 He also taught piano for 13 years at the Department of Music Science and Art, University of Macedonia.

-From 1998-2002 he held a Presidential Fellowship of the University of Iowa, U.S.A., for a Ph.D. in Composition with Donald Martin Jenni, Jeremy Dale Roberts, and David Karl Gompper.
+Currently an associate professor of composition, he was appointed at the Department of Music Studies of the Aristotle University of Thessaloni in 2007.
+He majored in composition with Hermann Markus Pres sl and Andrej Dobrowolski at the University of Music and Drama at Graz, Austria.
+From 1998-2002 he held a Presidential Fellowship of the University of Iowa, U.S.A., for a Ph.D. in composition with Donald Martin Jenni, Jeremy Dale Roberts, and David Karl Gompper.

-Orestis Toufektsis, University of Music and Drama Graz
+Orestis Toufektsis, University of Music and Performing Arts Graz

 Orestis Toufektsis (Austria/Greece) was born in Tashkent, Uzbekistan.
 From 1986 he studied piano, harmony and counterpoint at the conservatory, and at the same time geodesy at the Technical University in Thessaloniki.
 From 1993 he studied composition with Gerd Kühr at the University for Music and Performing Arts in Graz.

 He is the winner of many awards and acknowledgments (for instance, the City of Klagenfurt Prize for Composition in 1995 and the Advancement Award for Music from the City of Graz in 2007).
 He is one of the founders of the artresonanz ensemble.
 Since 2007 he has been the president of the composers’ association "die andere saite".